 You’ve checked the weather reports, cashed up with local currency, purchased travel insurance, got your bags packed and found accommodation (at least for the first few nights).
 It might seem you're ready to go, but before you board the plane here are a few tips for first-timers traveling to Egypt.

-Egypt is a wonderful breathtaking country, but beware that there are certain local laws and customs that you’ll need to adhere to.
-For instance, did you know that taking photographs of bridges and canals (including the Suez Canal), military personnel, buildings and equipment is illegal?
+Egypt's ancient history and intriguing culture draws millions of travelers each year, but there are a few local laws and customs that travelers should have at the top of mind.
+Did you know that taking photographs of military equipment, personnel, canals (including the Suez Canal), some bridges, buildings and monuments is illegal?
+Before you snap a photo of the bus station, perhaps ask a friendly local if it's okay.
 Possession of even small quantities of illicit drugs in Egypt can lead to the death penalty, long prison sentences or deportation.

-A service charge of between 10% and 15% is applied in most upmarket restaurants and hotels, to which value-added tax (VAT) and municipal taxes are also added.
-In other words, the price that you are quoted at a hotel or read on a menu could be almost 25% higher when it comes to paying the bill.
+Lonely Planet advise us that in Egypt a 10%–15% surcharge on your bill is applied in most upmarket restaurants and hotels.
+On top of that, a further value-added tax (VAT) and municipal taxes are also added.
+In other words, the price that you're quoted at a hotel or read on a menu could be almost 25% higher when you finally get to pay the bill.

-WorldNomads: Don't tip in coins from your home country, they are worthless and unable to be changed at a bank.
+Don't tip in coins from your home country, they are worthless and locals can't change them at the bank.

 Egypt is a Muslim country, and the culture is very conservative.
 Modesty is key for women traveling in Egypt.
 It might be stinkin' hot outside, but cover your shoulders, chest, and legs to avoid unwanted attention.
 Aim for baggy pants or a long skirt, as tight pants will still attract stares.
 Christy McCarthy from World Nomads says, "Don’t fight for your right to wear what you want here – respect their culture and cover up".